Why is India's PM Modi visiting Ukraine after Russia? – DW – 08/20/2024

 "Modi is also likely to express gratitude towards the Ukrainian government for their help in evacuating Indian students after the war broke out," he added.

-The Indian Ministry of External Affairs says there are about 21,000 Indian students currently enrolled in Ukrainian universities.

-With full-scale war breaking out in 2022, India, Ukraine and Poland worked together to evacuate most of them in a push dubbed "Operation Ganga."
+Before the full-scale war in Ukraine, India had about 19,000 students enrolled in Ukrainian universities.
+Following the Russian invasion in February 2022, India, Ukraine and Poland worked together to evacuate most of them in a push dubbed "Operation Ganga."

 Edited by: Darko Janjevic